MattyStacks/docker-templates/MattyStacks/README.md

 | GAME_PORT | Main game port | 3724 |
 | QUERY_PORT | Query port for server browser | 27015 |
 | PAUSE_WHEN_EMPTY | Pause server when no players connected | true |

+---

+## Installation

+To use these templates in your Unraid server:

+1. Navigate to **Docker** tab in Unraid
+2. Scroll to the bottom and click **"Add Container"**
+3. In the template dropdown, select your desired template
+4. Configure the paths and settings as needed
+5. Click **"Apply"** to create and start the container

+## Coming Soon

+More templates are in development!
+Stay tuned for additional game servers and applications.
 | AUTOSAVE_INTERVAL | Autosave interval in seconds | 300 |

 #### Port Forwarding: